timecamp-org/good-enough-timecamp-scim-integrations/README.md

 - Update user roles based on supervisor ✅
 - Update user external id ✅
 - Matching users based on TC email or TC additional email ✅
-- If setting TIMECAMP_DISABLE_NEW_USERS=true create only groups that are needed for existing users, don't create all groups that could be potentialy created ✅
+- If setting TIMECAMP_DISABLE_NEW_USERS=true create only groups that could be potentialy created ✅
 - Creating TimeCamp groups based on supervisor ✅
    - User A (no supervisor) → Group A
    - User B (supervisor: A) → Group "A/B"